 Getting a diamond falling in the “I” group is not so bad if you find one with good quality.
 However, it may take extra effort for you because the chances of finding eye-clean I1 diamonds are lesser than those with higher ratings.

-The Best Diamond Shape for I1 Clarity
+What is the Best Diamond Shape for I1 Clarity?

 Diamonds have several shape varieties that you can choose from, depending on your preference.
 Some shapes reveal color and blemishes well, while others do not.
 Some have more available stocks in the market, while others are rare to find.